-March 31, 2021 D ecember 31, 2020
+September 30, 2021 December 31, 2020

-Raw materials \$ 38,411,316 \$ 32,044,393
+Raw materials \$ 37,926,168 \$ 32,044,393

-Work-in-process 34,560,999 30,293,288
+Work-in-process 57,264,112 30,293,288

-Finished goods 21,173,885 19,197,918
+Finished goods 18,932,593 19,197,918

-Total inventories \$ 94,146,200 \$ 81,535,599
+Total inventories \$ 114,122,873 \$ 81,535,599

-Raw materials includes plasma and other materials expected to be used in the production of BIVIGAM, ASCENIV and Nabi-HB, as there are alternative uses for these materials that provide a probable future benefit or will be consumed in the production of goods expected to be available for sale.
+Raw materials includes plasma and other materials expected to be used in the production of BIVIGAM, ASCENIV and Nabi-HB.
+These materials will be consumed in the production of goods expected to be available for sale or otherwise have alternative uses that provide a probable future benefit.
 All other activities and materials associated with the production of inventories used in research and development activities are expensed as incurred.

 Work-in-process inventory primarily consists of bulk drug substance and unlabeled filled vials of the Company's immunoglobulin products.

 Finished goods inventory is comprised of immunoglobulin product inventory and related intermediates that are available for commercial sale, as well as plasma collected at the Company's plasma collection centers which is expected to be sold to third-party customers.